LukasBommes/PV-Hawk/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/LukasBommes/PV-Mapper/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LukasBommes/PV-Drone-Inspect/blob/master/LICENSE) file for details.

 ### Citation

 This repository implements our research presented in the following two papers.
-If you use PV-Mapper in your own research please cite these works.
+If you use PV Drone Inspect in your own research please cite these works.

 Paper 1: "Computer Vision Tool for Detection, Mapping and Fault Classification of PV Modules in Aerial IR Videos" [[Wiley PIP](https://onlinelibrary.wiley.com/doi/10.1002/pip.3448), [ArXiv](https://arxiv.org/abs/2106.07314)]